tduyng/tduyng.github.io/content/blog/2025-11-29-neovim-formatter-conform/index.md

 **<leader>cF** - Format injected languages.
 Like code blocks in markdown.
 Or HTML in JavaScript template strings.

 **IMPORTANT**: conform.nvim doesn't include formatters.
 Install them separately (prettier, stylua ...etc)

-## Tips

-- Install formatters you actually use
-- Use `:ConformInfo` to see which formatters will run
-- Disable autoformat with `:FormatDisable!` for current file
-- Format manually with `<leader>cf`

 ## What's next